binapani-edu/blog/blogs/gurukul-to-gclassroom/content.md

 Just before independence, **Homi J. Bhabha** established the **Tata Institute of Fundamental Research (TIFR)** in 1945, India's first dedicated nuclear research center.
 This institution would later become pivotal in shaping India's atomic energy program.

+Other crucial pre-independence research institutions that formed India's scientific backbone include:

+- **Indian Agricultural Research Institute (IARI)** established in 1905 as the Imperial Agricultural Research Institute in Pusa (Bihar), which later became the cornerstone of India's Green Revolution
+- **Indian Council of Medical Research (ICMR)** founded in 1911 as the Indian Research Fund Association, would later play a vital role in India's health research
+- **Indian Statistical Institute (ISI)** established in 1931 by P.C.
+Mahalanobis to apply statistics to economic planning, which designed India's Second Five-Year Plan model
+- **Council of Scientific & Industrial Research (CSIR)** founded in 1942 during WWII to solve industrial challenges, which later established a network of national laboratories across India

 ### Post-Independence Scientific Evolution

 After independence, these scientific institutions expanded rapidly under visionary leadership: